Amid end to COVID help, homelessness surging in many cities

 In some cities, “housing first” policies intended to move the homeless into permanent homes have paid off.
 And while the pandemic brought economic chaos, an eviction moratorium, boosted unemployment payments and family tax credits prevented some people from becoming homeless at all.

-Along with Boston, numbers have fallen sharply in Houston, Philadelphia and Washington, D.C.
+Along with Boston, numbers have fallen by about 20% or more in Houston, Philadelphia and Washington, D.C.
 Even in California, homeless counts are down in San Francisco, and growth has slowed significantly in Los Angeles.

+The numbers have also dropped in California’s Orange County, where there have been extensive efforts to remove encampments — though some advocates there question the accuracy of the count.

 In Boston, Steven Hamilton moved into a new apartment in September after decades staying on a friend or relative’s couch or in a homeless shelter.